UtkarshaVidhale/UtkarshaVidhale/README.md

 -->

-  ## Heyo :wave:,
   <samp>
     I'm Utkarsha, currently a graduate student at <a href="https://www.iit.edu/">@IIT :school: </a> and aspiring Data Analyst.
      <br/>
-       Loves to find insights from data, a machine learning enthusiast and currently learning about <a href="https://github.com/UtkarshaVidhale/machine-learning-examples">Machine Learning</a>.
+       Loves to find insights from data, a data enthusiast and currently learning about <a href="https://github.com/UtkarshaVidhale/machine-learning-examples">Machine Learning</a>.
         <br/>
-    Usually I use python :bulb: and I have a love/hate relationship with Programming :neutral_face:

   </samp>
 </p>